oliviermirat/ZebraZoom/README.md

 Where:<br/>
 videoName must be replaced either by the name of a video or by a list of video names separated by commas as explained in the paragraph "Identifying moving and sleeping times of zebrafish" above (if you want to launch this script on the excel file created by combining several videos) (please note that there shouldn't be any spaces anywhere in this variable).<br/>
 specifiedTime must be replaced by a time in the format Hours:Minutes:Seconds (for example this could be 00:03:18 for 3 hours and 18 minutes, or it could be 15:00:07 for 15 hours and 7 seconds, etc...).<br/>
+wellNumber must be the number of the well on which to launch this analysis (please note that well numbers start at 0 (not at 1)).
+If you set wellNumber to -1, the analysis will be launch on all wells.<br/>

+<H4 CLASS="western">Calculating the number of sleeping and moving frames in-between two specified times:</H4>

+This can be done with the command:<br/>
+python -m zebrazoom dataPostProcessing numberOfSleepingAndMovingTimesInTimeRange videoName specifiedStartTime specifiedEndTime wellNumber <br/>
+Where:<br/>
+videoName must be replaced either by the name of a video or by a list of video names separated by commas as explained in the paragraph "Identifying moving and sleeping times of zebrafish" above (if you want to launch this script on the excel file created by combining several videos) (please note that there shouldn't be any spaces anywhere in this variable).<br/>
+specifiedStartTime and specifiedEndTime must be replaced by a time in the format Hours:Minutes:Seconds (for example this could be 00:03:18 for 3 hours and 18 minutes, or it could be 15:00:07 for 15 hours and 7 seconds, etc...).<br/>
-wellNumber must be the number of the well on which to launch this analysis (please note that well numbers start at 0 (not at 1)).<br/>
+wellNumber must be the number of the well on which to launch this analysis (please note that well numbers start at 0 (not at 1)).
+If you set wellNumber to -1, the analysis will be launch on all wells.<br/>